mddazure/entra-gsa-lab/README.md

 ## Remote networks
 In addition to end-user devices with the GSA Client installed, GSA also supports remote networks.
 A remote network is a location, for example a branch office, with client devices that do not have the GSA Client installed but still need secure access to resources in the data center, on the internet and to Microsoft 365.

-GSA Remote Networks lets a remote network connect to the service by means of an IPSec VPN tunnel between a router or firwall onpremise, and the GSA gateway.
+GSA Remote Networks lets a remote network connect to the service by means of an IPSec VPN tunnel between a router or firewall onpremise, and the GSA gateway.
 All traffic at the remote location is pointed to the local router, and this forwards traffic into the tunnel to the GSA gateway.
 GSA then controls access to private resources, internet and Micrsosft 365.
 It is obviously still possible to let some internet traffic break out locally.
 This is similar to the Custom Bypass policies in GSA Internet Access for clients, but is controlled locally through configuration on the router.

-:point_right: at the time writing in September 2024, Remote Networks only supports the Microsoft traffic profile, with Private and Internet access on the roadmap.
+:point_right: at the time of writing in September 2024, Remote Networks only supports the Microsoft traffic profile, with Private and Internet access on the roadmap.

 ### Lab
 A Remote Network is simulated through a separate VNET.
 The VNET contains a client VM running Windows 11, and a Cisco 8000v NVA.
 An IPSec tunnel connects the NVA to the GSA service's gateway.